TomBosmans/typescript-utils/README.md

 ### isUndefined

 #### Description
-Checks if given value is undefined.
+Checks if the given value is undefined.
-@remark
-null is not considered to be undefined
+@param value The value to be checked.
+@returns Returns `true` if the given value is undefined, `false` otherwise.
+@example
+isUndefined(undefined); // true
+isUndefined(null); // false

 #### Specifications
 - returns false when value is array